 The University of Baltimore HC Programs

 The University of Baltimore offers a Master’s of Science in Health Systems Management through its School of Health and Human Services.
 Depending on the candidate’s professional experience and area of focus, completion of 39 to 45 credits is required for the degree.
-The program is available online and in class, and Saturday classes are offered for the working professional.
+The master's degree program is available online and in class, and Saturday classes are offered for the working professional.
 Candidates who need professional experience can supplement coursework with an internship.

 Frostburg State University HC Programs